I use Windows Server 2008 R2

 As you are running Windows Server 2008 R2, you could encounter one of the following issues:

-ESET product
+ESET application

 |

-ESET Windows Server products
+ESET Windows Server applications

 |